dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_account/billing.md

 ### Upgrading to a paid plan

 At the top of the ["Account" page](https://screendoor.dobt.co/account/), you can find information about your current plan.
-To upgrade to paid plan, press "Change your plan."
+To upgrade to a paid plan, press "Change your plan."

 ![Changing your plan.](../images/billing_1.png)